 Interest limitation rules Apportionment rules Ring-fencing rules The interest limitation rules apply to deny interest deductions - subject to partial deductibility in the phase-out period if you have a grandparented transitional loan.
 If there is both income-earning and private use of the holiday home and: • you can deduct a portion of the interest in the phase-out period because you have a grandparented transitional loan, and/or • the sale of the holiday home could be taxed, apportion the interest under either the MuA rules or standard deductibility rules (see the IR guidance referred to at [11]).
 The interest limitation rules override the ability to deduct interest under the MuA rules or standard deductibility rules.
 But performing the apportionment calculates the interest that would otherwise have been deductible.
-Denied interest deductions may become deductible in the future if the sale of the holiday home is taxed (eg, under the 5-year or 10-year bright-line test).
 The ring-fencing rules are unlikely to apply.
-However, they will apply to limit your total deduction for the income year if: • the MuA rules do not apply to the holiday home, and • the rental activity for the holiday home is lossmaking.
+However, they will apply to limit your total deduction for the income year if: • the MuA rules do not apply to the holiday home, and • the rental activity for the holiday home 1 is lossmaking.